TRaSH-Guides/Guides/docs/Sonarr/Sonarr-Release-Profile-RegEx.md

 /(?=(1080|720)).*((x|h)[ ._-]?265|hevc)/i
 ```

-??? success "example"
+??? success "example - [CLICK TO EXPAND]"

     ![!rp-release-sources](images/rp-golden-rule.png)

-??? info "Why the Must Not Contain entry"
+??? info "Why the Must Not Contain entry - [CLICK TO EXPAND]"

     So why did I put `/(?=(1080|720)).*((x|h)[ ._-]?265|hevc)/i` as `Must Not Contain` and what does it do ?